-The president's oxygen levels throughout the course of his disease—and thus his need for dexamethasone—is still unclear.
-In a press briefing on Sunday, Dr. Conley reveled that he had administered supplemental oxygen to the president before his hospitalization on Friday morning, after his oxygen saturation levels were "transiently dipping below 94%," according to Politico (a normal blood-oxygen saturation level is 95% or above).
-Past that, Dr. Conley noted a few more dips in his oxygen levels, but did not report any other use of supplemental oxygen.
+The president's oxygen level throughout the course of his disease—and thus his need for dexamethasone—is still unclear.
+In a press briefing on Sunday, Dr. Conley reveled that he had administered supplemental oxygen to the president before his hospitalization on Friday morning, after his oxygen saturation levels were "transiently dipping below 94%," according to Politico.
+(A normal blood-oxygen saturation level is 95% or above.)
+After that, Dr. Conley noted a few more dips in his oxygen levels, but did not report any other use of supplemental oxygen.

 Other supplements and medications

-The president is also reportedly taking four over-the-counter supplements and medications currently—and it's unknown whether they're connected to his COVID-19 diagnosis or not: zinc, vitamin D, melatonin, and a daily aspirin.
+The president is also reportedly taking four over-the-counter supplements and medications—and it's unknown whether they're connected to his COVID-19 diagnosis or not: zinc, vitamin D, melatonin, and a daily aspirin.